Little Chapel in the Woods: Stained glass windows

 The Rose Window is located above the entrance to the chapel and serves as an abstraction reflecting woman’s joy in the physical world around her.
+The colors in this window represent the vivid colors of the Southwest, specifically the colors seen in nature throughout the state of Texas.

 The Signature Window is a small window located in the vestibule that shows the builders, donors, and decorators of the chapel in characteristic pose.
 Graduate student Beatrice Paschall, under the supervision of local artist and Dentonite, Dorothy LaSelle, supervised the careful design and construction of each window.
 The windows were crafted by art students at TWU.
 These windows were created and installed between 1938 and 1941.